2012 Arab Cup

 The 2012 Arab Cup (كأس العرب 2012) was the ninth edition of the Arab Cup for national football teams affiliated with the Union of Arab Football Associations (UAFA).

 The tournament was hosted by Saudi Arabia between 22 June and 6 July 2012.
 It is the second time that the nation has hosted the tournament, the first being in 1985.
-This edition witnessed the return of Iraq – the most successful team and record holder of the Arab Cup with four titles – after a 25-year absence due to the Gulf War.
+This edition witnessed the return of Iraq – the most successful team and record holder of the Arab Cup with four titles – after a 24-year absence due to the Gulf War.

 Prize money

 The tournament's lead sponsor was Singaporean company World Sport Group who describe themselves as "Asia's leading sports marketing, media and event management company."

-The winner received USD$1million, the runner-up received $600,000, the third-placed team received $300,000, while the other participating football associations received $200,000 each.
+The winner received US$1million, the runner-up received $600,000, the third-placed team received $300,000, while the other participating football associations received $200,000 each.